Current Weather

 Weather Statistics - HEMA

-Marsa Alam International Airport enjoys predominantly VFR conditions, with visual flight rules prevailing 94.5% of the time.
-Prevailing winds are from the NW averaging 10.4 knots.
-Temperatures typically range between 12°C and 39°C with an average of 23.3°C. The best months for VFR flying are September, October, February.
+Marsa Alam International Airport enjoys predominantly VFR conditions, with visual flight rules prevailing 94% of the time.
+Prevailing winds are from the NW averaging 10.6 knots, with gusts recorded up to 33 knots.
+Temperatures typically range between 12°C and 39°C with an average of 23.5°C. The best months for VFR flying are September, October, February.

 Wind Analysis